 Brownsville is a tiny city located in the state of Kentucky.
 With a population of 826 people and two constituent neighborhoods, Brownsville is the 278th largest community in Kentucky.

-Brownsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Brownsville is a city of service providers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Brownsville who work in food service (13.92%), healthcare suport services (12.66%), and maintenance occupations (9.70%).
+Because occupations involving physical labor dominate the local economy, Brownsville is generally considered to be a blue-collar town.
+36.92% of the Brownsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Brownsville is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Brownsville who work in food service (17.20%), office and administrative support (8.96%), and maintenance occupations (8.60%).

 Being a small city, Brownsville does not have a public transit system used by locals to get to and from work.

 The people who call Brownsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brownsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brownsville include English, German, Scottish, and French .
+Important ancestries of people in Brownsville include English, German, European, and Scottish.

 The most common language spoken in Brownsville is English.
 Other important languages spoken here include West Germanic languages and Vietnamese.